japila-books/spark-sql-internals/docs/spark-sql-dataset-operators.md

 write: DataFrameWriter[T]
 ----

-A basic action that returns a <<spark-sql-DataFrameWriter.adoc#, DataFrameWriter>> for saving the content of the (non-streaming) `Dataset` out to an external storage
+A basic action that returns a <<spark-sql-DataFrameWriter.md#, DataFrameWriter>> for saving the content of the (non-streaming) `Dataset` out to an external storage
 |===